epccs/MacGyver/Hardware/Evaluation/readme.md

 # Description

-This shows the setup and methods used for evaluation of PiUpdi.
+This shows the setup and methods used for evaluation of MacGyver.

 # Table of References